serkanyilmz/StudyHub/readme.md

 ## Theme

 The StudyHub logo and theme colors symbolizes a dynamic, AI-powered educational ecosystem that unites three key roles: the Writer, Teacher, and Student.
 Represented by three colored dots, the energetic orange signifies the creative Writer, the wise blue represents the guiding Teacher, and the vibrant green embodies the growing Student.
-Dark gray lines depict the seamless flow of information—first from the Writer to the Teacher, and then from the Teacher to the Student.
+Dark gray lines represent the seamless knowledge transfer from Writer → Teacher → Student.
 This entire interaction is framed by a light bluish-gray square, representing the intelligent and supportive AI foundation that personalizes and optimizes the entire learning process.

 <div align="center">
   <img src="Frontend\public\studyhub-banner.png" alt="StudyHub Theme Banner"  width="640" height="360">
 </div>
 <br/>

-Ultimately, the logo portrays StudyHub not just as a platform, but as a balanced and interconnected community where knowledge, collaboration, and artificial intelligence intersect.
+StudyHub is more than a tool—it's a dynamic, interconnected community where collaboration, knowledge, and AI converge.

 ## Next Features
+- AI Chat Bot for all Users
 ### Admin
 - Admin page for statistics and approvement for registers of writers and teachers.
 ### Writer